Cyclists facing unnecessary social exclusion and danger during prolonged coast protection work.

 In respect of both questions, it would be expected that due regard would have been made to the wide spectrum of people cycling, ranging from the most athletic, to the elderly, and young families with children riding their own bikes, to those with special physical and mental needs requiring supervision and support.
 Some of the latter ride specially adapted cycles, such as recumbents, or tricycles for balance.

 In all parts of society there are those that act, deliberately or without intent, beyond social courtesy norms.
-Cycling, walking and yes driving, are no exceptions.
-That should not mean that the majority should be penalized for the conduct of the few.
+Driving, cycling, and walking, with and without a dog, are no exceptions.
+That should not mean that the majority of drivers, cyclists or pedestrians should be penalized for the conduct of the few.
 But that is exactly what has happening here.
 Cyclists are not only being denied safe passage along the rail path without just cause, but perversely, by definition, are being deceived into believing it is safe to ride on the diversion, when clearly it is not.